 Also under the EU and FCA rules we are required to provide the following public disclosures regarding our arrangements with asset managers:

 |1.
 How the arrangement with the asset manager incentivises the asset manager to align its investment strategy and decisions with the profile and duration of the liabilities of the life insurer’s long-term liabilities.

-Among other things the duration of investments are range aligned with that of long term liabilities and is a part of our investment policy.
-LICI UK conduct Qly review meetings with the IW&I to ensure that investments are aligned to the investment policy .
+Among other things the duration of investments are range aligned with that of long term liabilities and this is a part of our investment policy.
+LICI UK conduct quarterly review meetings with the IW&I to ensure that investments are aligned to the investment policy.

 |2.
 How that arrangement incentivises the asset manager to make investment decisions based on assessments about medium to long-term financial and non-financial performance of the investee company and to engage with investee companies to improve their performance in the medium to long-term.